 We had a city tour which lasted around half a day and it was so cold, I think I’ve just about got back the feeling in my hands and face now.

-On a river cruise you do get to know your fellow guests much better than on ocean cruises.
-I chatted to many people about their experience and heard the same kind of feedback from most.
+On a river cruise, you do get to know your fellow guests much better than on ocean cruises.
+I chatted with many people about their experiences and heard the same kind of feedback from most.

 Most said that they enjoyed the cruise and for the money that they paid they felt that it was good value.